T of C

 (Return)

-Zhang can mean "set forth", "publish" and fu can mean "distribute", "make known"; dictionaries do not give zhangfu as a combination, but this interpretation of the passage seems to make more sense than translating zhangfu as a person's name (see next footnote).
+Zhang can mean "set forth", "publish" and fu can mean "distribute", "make known"; dictionaries do not give zhangfu as a combination, but this interpretation of the passage does seem possible here (see also next footnote).

 (Return)